dogeunee/dogeunee.github.io/MultiCal/README.md

 - Prerequisites: SingleVariable Calculus (highschool calculus)

 - Rating: **4/5**

-- Review: This course will give you a good understanding of Multivariable Calculus, which is used in numerouse fields in Engineering, Physics etc...
-The content of the course isn't a hardcore calculus course and rather a practical version suitable for Engineers.
-But you will get everything you need to understand other applications.
-I used the official website to watch the course and then did my book according to the course.
-The correct part of the book following the book will be in the readings section of the official website.
-The difficulty of the questions in the book is good so I recommend this way of self studying.
-Notes and exams provided in the website is also excelent if you want to go further.
-Overall this is a very good course if you want to dig in a bit more into multivariable calculus.
+- Review: This course provides a solid understanding of Multivariable Calculus, a subject widely used in engineering, physics, and many other fields.
+Unlike rigorous, theory-heavy calculus courses, this one takes a more practical approach, making it especially suitable for engineers.
+However, it still covers everything you need to understand its various applications.

+I followed the official course website to watch the lectures and then studied the corresponding sections in the textbook.
+The website provides a readings section that helps you match the book’s content with the lectures.
+The difficulty level of the book’s exercises is well-balanced, so I highly recommend this approach for self-study.

+Additionally, the notes and exams available on the course website are excellent resources if you want to go deeper into the subject.

+Overall, this is a great course for anyone looking to strengthen their understanding of Multivariable Calculus.